 Who May Apply For a Combo Card?

 When you order a combo platter at a Halal food truck, you conveniently get to eat both lamb and chicken over rice.
 You don't have to order and pay twice for a lamb and a chicken platter each.
-Based on the same principle, USCIS initiated issuing the so-called "combo card" to Green Card applicants, resulting in more convenience because they don't have to carry two cards separately, Travel document (Advance Parole) and Employment Authorization Document (EAD).
+Based on the same principle, USCIS initiated issuing the so-called "combo card" to Green Card applicants, resulting in more convenience because applicants do not have to carry two cards, Travel Document (advance parole) and Employment Authorization Document (EAD) separately.
+Travel document (Advance Parole) and Employment Authorization Document (EAD).
 There is a catch though: not all Green Card (lawful permanent residence) applicants are eligible for a combo card.
 Explore the meaning of two documents and the implications of having them in one card.

 Travel document (Form I-131/Advance Parole)

 Generally when your visa or Green Card application is pending, you might as well stay in the U.S. until its approval since your travel outside the U.S. can look as if you don't have intent to obtain a visa or Green Card anymore.
 Travel document (Advance parole) allows you to travel back to the U.S. without applying for a visa.
 International airlines can accept an advance parole document instead of a visa as proof that you are authorized to travel to the U.S. Note that Travel document (Advance parole) doesn't replace your passport.
 Advance parole is most commonly used when someone has a pending: